By rewarding customers according to their personal tastes, Showmars increased average check size per visit by 37%.

 Use Loyalty Rewards Programs To Establish Continuity Across Multiple Locations

 According to David, Showmars works hard to make customers feel appreciated whenever possible.
 Managers and servers use every opportunity to make a positive impression on those who visit.
 What’s hard, however, is carrying that experience to every single location.
 Customers should get the same experience they deserve – no matter what location they find themselves.
 Loyalty rewards provide an opportunity to make this vision a reality.
 Showmars used its loyalty program to gain a deeper customer understanding, which allowed the company to do a better job of personalizing each customer’s experience across locations.

 Loyalty Rewards Multiply Customer Engagement 10X

 Showmars has found success in the Charlotte area by focusing on customer appreciation.
 With local, face-to-face interactions, Showmars strives to provide customers with a superior in-store experience.
 With a retention program in place, Showmars could apply this same capability much more broadly.
-Even when cutomers are away from a Showmars location, David’s team can drive engagement that fosters a more beneficial relationship between Showmars and its best customers.
+Even when customers are away from a Showmars location, David’s team can drive engagement that fosters a more beneficial relationship between Showmars and its best customers.

-Customers Spend More With Better Engagement
+Customers Spend More with Better Engagement